grantimbo/poweredbypen/README.md

 # Powered by Pen
-Custom headless WordPress theme.
-Taking advantage of WordPress Rest API
+A headless WordPress theme that takes advantage of Wordpress Rest API.
+Not a usual wp theme :D

 (https://poweredbypen.com)

 - Single page load
-- Vanilla JS (Stock/Default JS)
+- Vanilla JS